Managing Energy Use and Reducing Greenhouse Gas Emissions

 • Penfabric Sdn.
 Berhad

-Effective Use of 100% Renewable Electricity at the Headquarters of Toray Industries
+Substantial Use of Renewable Electricity at Toray Industries

-Toray Industries signed a green power supply service6 agreement with Mitsui Fudosan Co., Ltd. for the Toray head office located in Tokyo's Nihonbashi Mitsui Tower.
+Toray Industries signed a green power supply service4 agreement with Mitsui Fudosan Co., Ltd. for the Toray head office located in Tokyo's Nihonbashi Mitsui Tower.

 By utilizing, through Mitsui Fudosan, the environmental value of the wind power facilities that Electric Power Development Co., Ltd. operates, Toray’s head office has effectively used 100% renewable energy since April 2022.
 On a global basis, the estimated annual reduction in greenhouse gas emissions should be around 1,500 tons-CO2.